Security Papers from the 1980s

 8. 8

-G. R. Blakley and Catherine A. Meadows:
+G. R. Blakley and Catherine Meadows:

 A Database Encryption Scheme Which Allows the Computation of Statistics Using Encrypted Data.